lammps/lammps/doc/src/Modify_style.rst

   that contains all library specific data (and thus requires the library header) but use a forward declaration and define the struct only in the implementation file.
-This is a **strict** requirement since this is where type clashes between packages and hard to fine bugs have regularly manifested in the past.
+This is a **strict** requirement since this is where type clashes between packages and hard to find bugs have regularly manifested in the past.

 - Please use clang-format only to reformat files that you have